 The Virtual Interpreter, which offers on-demand, live medical interpreters through a wi-fi enabled tablet, was the Returning to Health and Wellness winner.
 The Vancouver Coastal Health (VCH) team has been busy expanding the Virtual Interpreter program beyond its availability in acute, primary care and ambulatory care locations, adding all long-term care sites and home support teams.
 They are also conducting a pilot project with home health teams.
 Once completed, this work will significantly expand access to the Virtual Interpreter for clinicians at VCH and improve the quality of care provided for patients with limited English proficiency.
 The team is exploring two avenues for their $2,500 sponsorship funds: an open house to promote the Virtual Interpreter’s use, and the purchase of additional devices to allow programs to trial the service and see the benefits it can have for patients.

-Nominations for the 2024 awards close October 6.
+Nominations for the 2025 awards close June 30, 2024.